 Primarily physical factors:

-Various genital lesions, systemic and hormonal factors, and drugs may lead or contribute to dysfunction (see see Some Physical Factors Contributing to Female Sexual Dysfunction).
+Various genital lesions, systemic and hormonal factors, and drugs may lead or contribute to dysfunction (see Table 1: Some Physical Factors Contributing to Female Sexual Dysfunction).

 |Some Physical Factors Contributing to Female Sexual Dysfunction